Data-Science-for-Linguists-2021/Rapper_Topic_Modeling/progress_report.md

 # Log 10: March 25, 2021

 I was finally able to populate a data frame with the correct information with Joey's help.
 I have built a toy data frame with one artist's information so far.
 Will return to create the 3 data frames needed for my analysis: Male, Female, All.
 These will no doubt need cleaning, but we will cross that bridge when we get there.

+# Log 11: April 12, 2021

+I tried to populate the `mlyrics_df` data frame with all of the male lyrics but it didn't work.
+The code only populates the data frame with the last listed file rather than iterate through all of them in the `m_filenames` list.
+Not sure what to do.
+Will revisit in the morning.